-Year Thirteen Dress Code
+Year 13 Dress Code

-The Year Thirteen students also have a dress code.
-They may wear tidy day wear, provided that they present themselves well.
-As for other students at school we expect Year Thirteen students to be neat, clean and to take pride in their appearance.
-Jandals, scuffs, work boots and socks, beach wear, collarless T-shirts, non-School beanies and skimpy clothing e.g, showing bare midriffs, and clothing with large advertising logos are not permitted.
+The Year 13 students also have a Dress Code.
+They may wear tidy daywear, provided that they present themselves well.
+As for other students at school we expect Year 13 students to be neat, clean and to take a pride in their appearance.
+Jandals, scuffs, work boots and socks, beachwear, collarless T-shirts, non-School beanies and skimpy clothing e.g., showing bare midriffs, and clothing with large advertising logos are not permitted.